 He also serves on the Board of WESST in New Mexico.
 He is a Lifetime Member of Net Impact.
 In his free time, Drew plays ultimate Frisbee anywhere he can, hikes to get lost, eats food he doesn’t recognize, and enjoys bad puns more than he should.

-Bryan Hill, Consultant, has extensive experience in financial consulting, data analysis, and investment research.
+Bryan Hill, Fellow, has extensive experience in financial consulting, data analysis, and investment research.
 He is passionate about impact investing and social entrepreneurship, and is excited to assist UpSpring’s clients to overcome challenges of all kinds.

 Past projects include the quantitative analysis of grant request data for Enterprise Community Partners, the development of marketing materials for a South American impact venture capital fund, and the revision of Save the Children’s labor market assessment (LMA) guidebook.